 Step 4: Store the filter cannulae in an oven prior to use.

 Step 1: Pierce the sharp end of the prepared filter cannula through the bottom of a rubber septum and pull it along so that the filter end of the cannula is close to the bottom of the septum.

 Step 2: Replace the glass stopper with the rubber septum/filter cannula under a flow of inert gas.
 Purge the cannula for 15-30 seconds before inserting the cannula into an empty Schlenk flask that has previously been cycled onto the Schlenk line.

-Step 5: Once all filtrate has been transferred, raise the filter cannula above the residual solids and allow any remaining filtrate to pass through the cannula.
-If necessary, add additional solvent to the solids in the transfer flask (either by cannula transfer or syringe) and repeat step 4.
+Step 4: Once all filtrate has been transferred, raise the filter cannula above the residual solids and allow any remaining filtrate to pass through the cannula.
+If necessary, add additional solvent to the transfer flask to wash or extract the solids (either by cannula transfer or syringe) and repeat step 3.